Virgile-R/Public-API-Request/readme.md

 Public API Request example for the Teamtreehouse FSJS degree
 #
 - Features:
-    - Search bar now has a reset button to erase search
+    - submitting an empty search resets the view
     - display message if no user matching search are found
     - Next and Prev button closes the modal if modal is the last or first user displayed
 - style changes: